omar-hesham-mohamed/omar-hesham-mohamed/README.md

 #### 1. Full-Stack Development

-* **Team Lead, Intelligent Product Comparison Platform** (Oct 2025 - Present): Leading the design and implementation of a multi-source product aggregation system using text and image-based search queries.
+* **Team Lead, Intelligent Product Comparison Platform, Partenered with eSpace** (Oct 2025 - Present): Leading the design and implementation of a multi-source product aggregation system using text and image-based search queries.
 I architect and develop scalable web scraping pipelines, handling dynamic content and data normalization.
 * **Velura eCommerce Website** (Aug 2025 - Present): Co-founding a startup and developing the full-stack eCommerce web application using Agile methodologies.
     * **Backend:** Designed the backend with **Nest.JS**, **PostgreSQL** (via **Prisma ORM**), **Redis** for sessions, and integrated PayMob and Nodemailer.
     * **Frontend:** Currently building the frontend with **Next.js**.